 2. The Food (and drink)

-Scotland’s foodie scene has long been associated with haggis and black pudding, both somewhat of a desired taste.
-Today, the country’s culinary prowess has developed.
+Scotland’s foodie scene has long been associated with haggis and black pudding, both somewhat of the desired taste.
+Today, the countries culinary prowess has developed.
 With a newly found reputation for good quality food production, the lengthy coastline provides a huge selection of fresh seafood.
-The cities are overflowing with Michelin starred restaurants, in particular, The Kitchin in Edinburgh is known for using the best of Scotland’s fresh seasonal produce throughout their dishes.
-With its five whisky producing regions, you won’t run out of spots for a dram or two.
+The cities are overflowing with Michelin-starred restaurants, in particular, The Kitchin in Edinburgh is known for using the best of Scotland’s fresh seasonal produce throughout their dishes.
+With its five whisky-producing regions, you won’t run out of spots for a dram or two.
 For one of the most famous distilleries in the world, visit the Glenlivet distillery near the small town of Ballindalloch.

 3. The Remoteness

 Home to some of Britain’s most epic landscapes, Scotland is the place to get in touch with nature and leave behind everyday life.
-This is a place to unplug, relax and appreciate nature, but if it is civilisation you crave, Scotland won’t let you down.
-Home to some of the world’s greatest cities, Aberdeen, Edinburgh, and Glasgow, will all offer a wide range of arts, dining, architecture and nightlife options.
+This is a place to unplug, relax and appreciate nature.
+However, if it is civilisation you crave, Scotland is home to some of the world’s greatest cities.
+Including Aberdeen, Edinburgh, and Glasgow.
+Each one will offers a wide range of arts, dining, architecture, and nightlife options.

 4. The History

-The wealth of Scottish history and its legends can be seen throughout the landscape, specifically highlighted by the various castles, cathedrals and monuments found on the famous battle sites.
-Scotland’s rich historical sites are protected through UNESCO world heritage.
-Visit the group of Neolithic monuments on Orkney for a taste of Scottish life 5000 years ago.
+The wealth of Scottish history and its legends can be seen throughout the landscape, specifically highlighted by the various castles, cathedrals, and monuments found on the famous battle sites.
+Scotland’s rich historical sites are protected by UNESCO world heritage.
+You can visit the group of Neolithic monuments on Orkney for a taste of Scottish life 5000 years ago…

 5. The Photography

 Full of contrasts, from the old to the new and the cities to the remote wilderness, there is plenty to capture.
-The picturesque panoramas include dramatic rock, green wilderness, some dotted with sheep, some with the sun setting behind a castle, the lens will never get bored here.
-For particularly dramatic photography opportunities, visit the Isle of Staffa.
-Along with the subject, Scotland’s varied weather patterns makes for interesting lighting and potential rainbows.
+The picturesque panoramas include dramatic rocks, green wilderness, and historic castles.
+It’s safe to say, the lens will never get bored here!
+For particularly dramatic photo opportunities, we recommend visiting the Isle of Staffa.
+With Scotlands varied weather patterns, it makes for interesting lighting and potential rainbows.